 Saving on interest, and lowering our expenses, does not create a cash cow.
 I'm not saying it is a bad/stupid move, but how much benefit we see by doing that with our month to month income is limited and set in stone.

 By focusing on our taxable investment account, we can utilize that extra 5-years of being in the market to build this balance faster.
 It should get to a point where it would generate income that matches our monthly mortgage expense, but it will far exceed that number as the balance grows.

 Chris: Do you think you are that disciplined to stick to the plan?

 One risk with Option #1 is whether or not we can stick to the plan.
 With Option #3, once I pay down the mortgage principal, it is much harder to liquidate that investment.

-If we go with Option #1, and only stick with it for a short time, and end up wasting that money (new cars, expensive 4k HDR TVs, more expensive house, etc.) this will most likely wipe out the gains going that route.
+If we go with Option #1, stick with it for a short time, and end up wasting that money (new cars, expensive 4k HDR TVs, more expensive house, etc.), this will most likely wipe out the gains going that route.